The motto of our Adults Program is “Through the Jiu Jitsu lifestyle, become a better you.”

-We offer two free trial classes to see how you Jiu Jitsu and get a feeling for our training environment.
+We offer two free trial classes to see how you like Jiu Jitsu and get a feeling for our training environment.
 To take advantage of this offer, you can do the following:

 What to Bring: We recommend bringing a t-shirt or rash guard (spandex type top) to wear underneath the gi (uniform).
 Additionally, we advise bringing flip flops to you can move on and off the mat (to use the restroom, get a drink of water, or go into the changing room) without put on your shoes.

 Show Up Early: Show up at least 10 minutes early to the first class.
 When you come in, just wait by the door of the office, and an instructor will greet you and set you up for class, including handing out a loaner gi to try on and quickly going through the basic rules.